If Hookup Culture Is Empowering, Why Am I Miserable?

 About five or six weeks after we first hooked up, Ted went on a camping trip and disappeared.
 The last text I sent him—"Did a bear eat you lol," eloquent in its brevity—never got a response.

 At the end of this exhausting sequence, I find myself in the same place: heartbroken, lonely and mad at myself for failing at being a sexually liberated woman.
-Why did I have to "catch feelings"?
+Why did I have to "catch feelings?"
 Why couldn't I have sex and discard men with the kind of ruthless abandon Nelly Furtado's "Maneater" suggested?
 Why did I suck at hookup culture?
+Why was hookup culture making me miserable?

 What is hookup culture?